kubestellar/kubestellar/docs/content/direct/wec-registration.md

 ### Customization Properties

-You can define additional properties for each WEC using ConfigMaps in the `customization-properties` namespace:
+You can define additional properties for a WEC using ConfigMaps in the `customization-properties` namespace:

 ```shell
 # Create customization properties